+Child Preference in Oklahoma Child Custody cases is important to determine custody.
 Contrary to their name, final orders such as Decrees of Paternity and Decrees of Divorce, are never truly “final orders”.
-When it comes to orders involving the legal custody, physical custody (visitation), and child support,
+When it comes to orders involving legal custody, physical custody (visitation), and child support, They can always be modified for cause.
+Child Preference in Oklahoma Child Custody is one of the biggest reasons for modifications.

 In Oklahoma, the case of Gibbons v.
 Gibbons, provides us with the “Gibbons standard”.
-This standard states that a Decree can be modified if there has been a permanent, substantial and material change of conditions that directly affects the best interests of the minor child(ren).
-Therefore, if one parent wants to modify legal custody, physical custody and/or child support, then that parent must demonstrate to the court the exact permanent, substantial and material changes in conditions that would necessitate any change to the previous operative orders.
+This standard states that a Decree can be modified if there has been a permanent, substantial and material change of conditions.
+This change must be one that directly affects the best interests of the minor child(ren).
+Therefore, if one parent wants to modify legal custody, physical custody and/or child support there must be a change of condition.
+This change must be shown by the parent attempting to modify the final decree.

 There has been a recent change in what constitutes a permanent, substantial and material change to meet the so called “Gibbons Standard”…that of child preference.